top of page

 Welcome to #Scriptblr!

-#Scriptblr is YouthTech Institute's blog, where we publish updates on the projects that we work on and articles about Online Trust and Safety, AI and Digital Wellbeing.
-YouthTech Institute hopes to spark youths' curiosity about social and policy issues in the tech world, and to create a safe space to build knowledge and solutions for change.
+#Scriptblr is YouthTech Institute’s blog covering updates in Online Trust and Safety, AI, and Digital Wellbeing.
+We're here to spark curiosity about tech policy and create a safe space for youth to build solutions for change.

 About YouthTech Institute